magomimmo/modern-cljs/doc/tutorial-04.md

 communicates with the server (e.g. to verify if the email address does exist) resulting in a more efficient and responsive process.

+In this tutorial we are going to limit ourselves to the client-side validation scenario without implementing the server-side validation and the ajax call to server-side services, which will be implemented in subsequent more advanced tutorials.

 ## JavaScript

 That said, let's take a look at `login.js` code: